Must-Have Website Design Basics

 Key Ecommerce Statistics

-On top of that, it would help if you checked the mobile layout against the desktop version.
+In addition, it would help if you checked the mobile layout against the desktop version.
 You need to know how the website will look on multiple platforms to attract more visitors.

 Try to ensure that there are no issues with the links, that all the features align correctly and design a separate menu for smaller devices.